 That fell over 20 times to only 1,651 vehicle bodies a year later and Holden was left hanging on by tooth and claw.

 But Holden had a guardian angel watching over them, General Motors.
 And while thousands of other businesses fell to the wayside, General Motors swooped in and saved Holden from certain collapse.

 GM didn’t want to lose their sole vehicle body producer down under and they hoped Holden could capture the look and feel of the average Aussie battler and use that to sell more cars.

-Fast Forward 6 years to 1937 and Holden was building over 32,000 vehicles per year.
-Claiming a massive 40% of the Aussie market and posting profits exceeding $1 million pounds.
+Fast forward, 6 years to 1937, Holden has been building over 32,000 vehicles per year, claiming a massive 40% of the Aussie market and posting profits exceeding $1 million pounds.

 More commonly known as the Holden FX or just Holden.
 It’s a beautiful car that catapulted Holden into 50 years of dominance and unlike European cars, the Holden FX was built tough for Australian roads.

 Holden understood what the average Aussie wanted in a car and the first ever Holden sold like wildfire.
 Total sales for the FX hit over 120,000 and reached the number one position for passenger car sales in 1950.

 Holden extended their dominance with more iconic cars like the Torana, Monaro, and eventually the Commodore.
 When the Monaro was first released in 1968, that also netted them their first Bathurst 1,000 win.

 The Bathurst 1,000 or 500 is a 1,000-kilometre or 500-mile race comprising 161 laps around the Mount Panorama Circuit.